List of Marvel Comics characters: Z: Zenpool in other media

 Zenpool appears in Deadpool & Wolverine, portrayed by Kevin Fortin.
-This version is an alternate universe variant of Deadpool and a member of the Deadpool Corps.
+This version is an alternate universe version of Deadpool and a member of the Deadpool Corps.

 Zero

 Zero is the name of several characters appearing in American comic books published by Marvel Comics.

 Kenji Uedo

-Zero first appeared in Generation Hope #1, during the "Five Lights" storyline.
-He was created by Matt Fraction and Kieron Gillen, and is one of the eponymous "Five Lights", a group of mutants who manifested their abilities after the events of "Second Coming", alongside Velocidad, Transonic, Oya, and Primal.
+Kenji Uedo was created by Matt Fraction and Kieron Gillen.
+He is one of the "Five Lights"—a group of mutants who manifested their abilities after the events of "Second Coming".
+Following his introduction, Zero, along with Hope Summers, Velocidad, Transonic, Oya, and Primal, is featured in the series Generation Hope.
+He is the last of the Lights to join Hope's team, as the first storyline of Generation Hope involves the team getting his powers under control.